IvonGu/lectures-1/README.md

 Where appropriate, we will use Jupyter notebooks for lab assignments, demonstrations, and the course notes themselves.

-### Materials

-The main course texts will be:

-*   Karumanchi, Narasimha.  _Data Structures and Algorithms Made Easy: Data Structure and Algorithmic Puzzles_, Second Edition.
-5th ed.
-CreateSpace Independent Publishing Platform, 2017.
-*	Lee, Kent.  _Data Structures and Algorithms with Python_.
-Springer, 2015.
-*	GitHub Guides at https://guides.github.com, including: "Understanding the GitHub Flow", "Hello World", and "Getting Started with GitHub Pages".

 ### Assessment

 Take home exam (50%) and in-class assessment (50%).
 Students will be expected to produce 10 problem sets in the MT.
 Student problem sets will be marked each week, and will provide 50% of the mark.

 ### Schedule